Jipok/void-infect/README.md

 Script for replacing existing Linux system with Void Linux on VPS servers.

-Tested on VDSina.com: Debian 12 and Ubuntu 24.04
+Tested on VDSina.com: Debian, Ubuntu and CentOS
 ![1](https://github.com/user-attachments/assets/8c52be10-cdc6-4401-9d5e-e3996882b8a6)

 ## Prerequisites